mohamedzakigithub/cryptofolio/README.md

     - Install packages using node package manager or "npm install" command line

     - Install the database using schema.sql located in config folder on MySQL Workbench and change the database credentials to your own local or remote chosen database.
-These SQL commands only create the database on your local or remote database.
+These SQL commands only create the database on your local or remote database

     - Start the server

     - To run the server, browse to the local folder where you cloned the Repo and execute
         $ npm start

-    - The server should now start executing.
+    - The server should now start executing

     - Open the Website

-    - Browse to http://localhost:{your chosen PORT number} to view the application website.
+    - Browse to http://localhost:{your chosen PORT number} to view the application website
 <hr/>
 <br>